 ISO is a worldwide federation of national standards bodies which have united to develop internationally accepted standards so that customers and manufacturers have a system in place to provide a product of known quality and standards.
 The standards set by ISO cover every aspect of quality from management responsibility to service and delivery.
 We believe that adhering to the stringent ISO procedures not only creates efficiency in manufacturing operations, but also positions us to meet the strict standards that our customers require.
 We are engaged in a total quality program designed to improve customer service, overall personnel qualifications and team work.
-The facilities at Apizaco and Cholula have received ISO/TS 16949:2009 certification from International Quality Certifications, effective until September, 2024.
+The facilities at Apizaco and Cholula have received ISO/TS 16949:2009 certification from International Quality Certifications, effective until September, 2027.

-All of Republic Steel's plants are certified to ISO9001:2015 and IATF16949:2016.
-Our plants in Canton, Ohio, Lackawanna, New York, and Massillon, Ohio, are certified to IATF16949, effective until January 2024.
-The plant in Solon, Ohio, is certified to ISO 9001:2015, and the current certification is effective until January 2024.
+Prior to the closure of Republic Steel's plants in 2023, all such facilities were certified to ISO9001:2015 and IATF16949:2016.
+The certifications for the Canton, Lackawanna, Massillon, and Solon plants remained in effect through January 2024, but are no longer active given the termination of operations.
 The IATF 16949:2016 standard, developed by the International Automotive Task Force, is the result of the harmonization of the supplier quality requirements of vehicle manufacturers worldwide and provides for a single quality management system of continuous improvement, defect prevention and reduction of variation and waste in the supply chain.
 It places greater emphasis on management's commitment to quality and customer focus.
 ISO 9001 is a set of international quality control standards for management and practices.